dwoodshc/shortcut-search-app/README.md

 - **Edit Epic List**: Add/remove epics, manage team members, reorder via drag-and-drop
 - **Setup Shortcut**: Change workspace URL or select a different workflow
 - **Edit API Token**: Update if your token expires or changes
+- **Export/Import**: Backup your configuration to a JSON file or restore from a previous backup
+  - Export: Downloads current configuration as `shortcut-viewer-config-YYYY-MM-DD.json`
+  - Import: Upload a previously exported JSON file to restore settings
+  - Useful for moving between browsers, backing up settings, or sharing configurations
+- **Wipe Settings**: Clear all localStorage data to start fresh

 ## Interactive Features